nateemma/strategies/README.md

 I am having a lot of problems pushing to github.
 It might be related to all of the models...

+2023/7/7: Updated custom stoploss & exit routines to simplify processing.
+<br>Added new "ALL" training signal to NNTC (suggested by @nilux), which combines all available buy/sell training signals (with some reality-based filtering).
+<br>Still having issues with hyperopt, likely caused by tensorflow update.
+<br>DWT/SWT strats are performing very well in backtesting, not so well in dry runs.
+Getting hit by sudden drops (what a surprise)

 2023/7/2: reverted back to using XGBoostRegressor.
 LightGBM gives better results, and is quite a bit faster, but it crashes on non-M1 Macs.
 Hyper-parameters also had to be adjusted to accomodate the different modelling.